 - MACRS: This method is codified by the U.S. Tax Code, and all of the calculations are based on the asset class.
 The tax code specifies which class an asset qualifies for and then prescribes a useful life and depreciable percentage for that asset.

-Calculating depreciation can get complicated to do by hand, which is why it's recommended to use a tool that can calculate depreciation for you.
-A simple, but effective, Computer Hardware Depreciation Calculator is available as an Excel download.
+Calculating depreciation can get complicated to do by hand, which is why it’s recommended to use a tool that can calculate depreciation for you.
+Our premium sister site, Tech Pro Research, offers a simple but effective Computer Hardware Depreciation Calculator.
 It is not as sophisticated as an expensive asset management application, but it will do the job in a pinch.
 Note: For the most accurate planning values, you should consult your accountant.